 Grant income from the U.S. Environmental Protection Agency (EPA) associated with the Border Environment Infrastructure Fund (BEIF) represents reimbursed administrative expenses.
 Such amounts are earned and recognized as grant income in the accompanying consolidated statements of income as the associated expenses are incurred.
 In addition, the Bank may receive and administer grants from other entities under cooperative agreements for the financing of joint projects.
-Reimbursed administrative expenses are recognized as grant income in the accompanying consolidated statements of income as the associated statements of income as the associated expenses are expenses are recognized as grant income in the accompanying consolidated statements of income as the associated expenses are incurred.
+Reimbursed administrative expenses are recognized as grant income in the accompanying consolidated statements of income as the associated expenses are incurred.